Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Regularly investing time in personal growth goals is essential.
+- Spending time regularly on your personal growth is important.

-Why Create a Career Development Plan?
+Why should you create a Career Development Plan?

-A solid career development plan has numerous advantages for employees as well as employers:
+Developing a strong career development plan has numerous advantages for employees as well as employers:

-- Assesses skills gaps that require being addressed.
+- Recognizes the gaps in skills that require being addressed.

-- Assists in gaining recognition from upper management
+- Helps gain recognition from high-level management

 - Expands the opportunities for career advancement.

-Steps to create Your Career Development Plan
+Steps to Create Your Career Development Plan

 Consider these questions: